Weight calculation (window)

 Pallet space

-Here you can specify the weight factor Opter should use for weight calculation of the dimension Pallet space.
+Here you can specify which weighting factor Opter should use when performing the weight calculation for the dimension Pallet space.

 For instructions, see above the table.